pyeve/cerberus/docs/api.rst

 Schema Validation Schema
 ------------------------

-Against this schema schemas given to a vanilla :class:`~cerberus.Validator` will be validated:
+Against this schema validation schemas given to a vanilla :class:`~cerberus.Validator` will be validated:

 .. include:: includes/schema-validation-schema.rst